Skip Navigation Back to Top

 Profile of Students in PAL

 Students in PAL are first and foremost Curry College students.
-The program seeks bright, college-able students who have diagnosed learning differences, executive function weakness, and/or AD/HD, and who have average to superior intellectual ability.
+The program seeks bright, college-able students who have diagnosed learning differences, executive function weakness, and/or ADHD, and who have average to superior intellectual ability.
 Specifically, PAL is designed to support students who:

 • Demonstrate solidly average to superior intelligence as measured by a comprehensive cognitive assessment (WAIS, WISC, or Woodcock Johnson).
 We are best able to support students who can comprehend the concepts presented in their classes, but need assistance in demonstrating that understanding.